top of page

 When Memoir Becomes Autofiction

-A six-week class for beginning and intermediate writers who wish to explore the why's and how's of fictionalizing key events from their lives in a new work of autofiction.
+A six-week class for beginning and intermediate writers who wish to explore the why's and how's of fictionalizing key events from their lives in a new work of memoir or autofiction.

 Writers taking this class should begin with a least a tentative idea of their subject and a first draft of minimum ten pages.
 They should plan on revising this draft, perhaps also their premise, based on constructive feedback received from the instructor and fellow writers.